-Sonny is a recommended lawyer in the Spears Family Law Index and was a finalist in the category of International Family Lawyer of the Year at the 2022 Family Law Awards.
+Sonny is ranked in Chambers and Partners Family/Matrimonial: High Net worth, he is a recommended lawyer in the Spears Family Law Index and was a finalist in the category of International Family Lawyer of the Year at the 2022 Family Law Awards.

 Sonny provides English family law advice to a range of British expatriate and international families.
 He handles the following matters: high net worth divorces, jurisdiction – domicile of origin and the acquisition or loss of a domicile of choice, choice of forum, financial provision after overseas divorce, recognition of foreign marriages and divorces, cross-border enforcement of financial orders, negotiating and drafting multiple jurisdiction prenuptial postnuptial and separation agreements, the relocation of children across international borders.

 Sonny is a solutions-driven negotiator and is keen to help his clients navigate the divorce process in a discreet, cost-effective and constructive manner.
 However, if reasonable agreement cannot be achieved, Sonny is able to draw on 16 years of litigation experience to achieve excellent outcomes for his clients.